linode/docs/docs/game-servers/minecraft-with-mcmyadmin-on-debian/index.md

 COMMIT
 {{< /file >}}

-2.Import the rulesets into immediate use:
+2. Import the rulesets into immediate use:

         iptables-restore < /tmp/v4
         ip6tables-restore < /tmp/v6

-3.To apply your iptables rules automatically on boot, see our section on configuring [iptables-persistent](/docs/security/firewalls/control-network-traffic-with-iptables#introduction-to-iptables-persistent).
+3. To apply your iptables rules automatically on boot, see our section on configuring [iptables-persistent](/docs/security/firewalls/control-network-traffic-with-iptables#introduction-to-iptables-persistent).

 ## Install Prerequisite Software